Approximate Equivariance via Projection-based Regularisation: Equivariant Projection Regularisation

+A general operator may therefore mix different frequencies $\sigma\to\pi$.
+By Schur's lemma \citep{schur1905neue}, equivariance imposes a block-diagonal structure on these blocks: it forbids mixing between inequivalent irreducible components and restricts the surviving diagonal blocks.

 \begin{theorem}[Informal] Equivariant linear maps are block-diagonal in the frequency domain (one block per irreducible representation).
-Hence, the projection onto equivariant subspaces acts by zeroing out all off-diagonal terms. \end{theorem}
+Hence, the projection onto equivariant subspaces acts by zeroing out all off-diagonal terms and averaging within. \end{theorem}